23Divide/objective-c-conventions/README.md

 ## Expressions

- * Use dot-syntax for "simple" getters and setters, including class methods (like `NSFileManager.defaultManager`).
+ * Use dot-syntax for "simple" getters and setters.
  * Use object literals, boxed expressions, and subscripting over the older, grosser alternatives.
  * Comparisons should always be explicit.
  * Prefer positive comparisons to negative.